 4 tablespoons extra virgin olive oil

 1/2 cup plain full-fat or low fat yogurt

 2 teaspoons za’atar or sumac (available in better supermarkets or Amazon)

 1 large garlic clove, pushed through a press or minced

 1 teaspoon freshly ground pepper

 In a small bowl or measuring cup, whisk together all ingredients.
-If you have time to make in advance and chill, by all means do.
+If you have the time and inclination to make this in a food processor (or, if by hand, an hour or so in advance) by all means do.
 It will allow the flavors to meld.

 I topped with micro greens and cilantro, and served with a single sliced tomato (drizzled with olive oil, topped with sea salt), which was about three single-sliced tomatoes too few.
 (We just had extra dessert.)
 A fresh green salad would’ve been lovely as well.

 Related: You can find a lot more real-life, easy dinner ideas in my “Anatomy of a Weeknight” series.